i3-sol/kingsley.sh/content/posts/2021/staggering-cost-of-surviving-heart-disease-in-the-usa.md

     <figcaption class="figure-caption">An intubated lil baby gal</figcaption>
   </figure>

   <p>Sterling is a very special little lady, and her mom and I couldn't be more proud of our beautiful little fighter.
-Shakespeare's “And though she be but little, she is fierce” is her motto.
+Shakespeare's "<mark class="font-weight-bold">And though she be but little, she is fierce</mark>" is her motto.
 All things considered, Sterling is doing extremely well.
 She will likely spend the first few months of her life in the Pediatric Cardiac Intensive Care Unit at Advocate Children's Hospital in Oak Lawn, Chicago, Illinois, under the care of some truly wonderful and world-class nurses, doctors, and surgeons.</p>

   <figure class="figure mx-md-n7">
     <img src="/i/posts/surving-rare-disorders-in-the-usa/sweet-baby-gurl.jpg" class="img-fluid" alt="Sterly Gurl" />